-The STS for RLA tests are optional for Spanish-speaking English learners in grades two through eleven who meet the following criteria:
+The STS for RLA are optional for Spanish-speaking ELs in grades two through eleven who meet the following criteria:

 - Whose primary language is Spanish and who is receiving instruction in Spanish; or

-- Who is recently arrived EL and whose primary language is Spanish.
+- Who is a recently arrived EL and whose primary language is Spanish.

-At the option of the local educational agency, schools may also use the STS to test Spanish-speaking English learners who are enrolled in a dual-language immersion program that includes Spanish.
+At the option of the local educational agency, schools may also use the STS to test Spanish-speaking ELs who are enrolled in a dual-language immersion program that includes Spanish.

 2017–18 Test Materials